Sign In to see current Signals.

 Weekly Technical Indicators: [See DBA weekly technical indicators chart]

-The weekly MACD line is above its signal line since January 19, 2018.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term uptrend is getting weak.
+The weekly MACD line is below its signal line since June 8, 2018.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is relatively high, but getting smaller.
+It indicates that the current medium-term downtrend is still strong, and momentum is beginning to wane.
 Use the following link to access a MACD help.

 Short-term trend: [See DBA short-term trend chart]

 A short-term uptrend had started on July 18, 2018 at 17.23 and reached 17.82 on July 26, 2018.
 DBA gained -0.59 points, or -3.42%, in 8 days.
 The price is now at the 52.54% retracement level.